robert-hardy/blog_roberthardy/content/pages/home.md

-Title: Home
+Title: Work in progress
 URL:
 save_as: index.html

-We will soon be getting you a nice, shiny homepage and a lovely collection of blog articles.
+We will soon be getting you a nice, shiny homepage and a lovely collection of blog articles about tech, maths and finance.

 Thank you for your patience!

-A link on the home page to [a report on USD rates]({filename}/reports/usd_2y_10y_scatter.html).